ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 For each sub-request `PAVerifyReq`, the helper computes the corresponding sub-response as follows.
-It first checks that checks that `PAVerifyReq.proto == PAPram.proto`.
+It first checks that checks that `PAVerifyReq.proto == PAParam.proto`.
 If not, it aborts and alerts the leader with "incorrect protocol for sub-request".
 Otherwise, It computes the HPKE context as

 ~~~